miguilimzero/filament-auto-panel/README.md

 This package provide custom Resources and Relation Managers classes that mounts it table, create, view and edit pages at execution time by scanning the database table schema.

 > [!IMPORTANT]
-> This package is intended for Admin Panels similar to how Laravel Nova works + everything auto-generated.
+> This package is intended for Admin Panels, similar to how Laravel Nova works + everything auto-generated.
 If you feels you need a more customized resource, re-consider to not use this package.

 ## Contents